Unboundedness of zero-cycles on higher dimensional Fano manifolds: Introduction

-Theorem \ref{theovrai} says in particular that a Coray type bound does not exist for Fano 3-folds in general.
+Theorem \ref{theovrai} says in particular that a Coray type bound does not exist for Fano 3-folds or 4-folds in general.
+Indeed, the hypersurfaces $X_{L_N}$ in Theorem \ref{theovrai} have index $1$, since they have $0$-cycles of degree $4$ and closed points of odd degree, while the index cannot be computed using points of {\it a priori} bounded degree.
 Statement (ii) is more striking in view of Theorem \ref{theocorayvoisin}(i), since quartic double solids are Fano threefolds of index $2$ and their hyperplane sections are del Pezzo surfaces of degree $2$.
 Their geometry is very close to that of cubic threefolds, for which Question \ref{questioncoary} is still open.

-We will also study in this paper a slightly different notion of (un)boundedness for zero-cycles, that has been investigated first by Mumford in \cite{mumford} in the geometric setting and later by Colliot-Th\'{e}l\`{e}ne in \cite{colliot} over non-algebraically closed fields.
+We will also study in this paper a different notion of (un)boundedness for zero-cycles, which can be seen as an arithmetic analogue of Mumford's notion of finite dimensionality for the ${\rm CH}_0$-group of a complex projective variety (see \cite{mumford}).
 Consider a smooth projective variety $X$ defined over a field $K$ of characteristic $0$.
-Let us consider the following \begin{Defi} We will say that $X$ has bounded ${\rm CH}_0$-group if there exists a number $N$ (possibly depending on $X$ and $K$), such that for any field $L\supseteq K$, any $0$-cycle $z\in {\rm CH}_0(X_L)$ of degree ${\rm deg}\,z\geq N$ is effective (that is, rationally equivalent to an effective $0$-cycle). \end{Defi} We will say that $X$ has unbounded ${\rm CH}_0$-group if an integer $N$ as above does not exist.
-We note that smooth projective curves $X$ have bounded ${\rm CH}_0$-group, as follows from the Riemann-Roch theorem.
-It follows that a variety $X$ has bounded ${\rm CH}_0$-group if ${\rm CH}_0(X)$ is strongly representable, in the sense that there exists a curve $C\stackrel{j}{\hookrightarrow} X$ such that for any field $L\supseteq K$, the morphism
+Let us consider the following definition, inspired by Colliot-Th\'{e}l\`{e}ne's results in \cite{colliot}: \begin{Defi} We will say that $X$ has bounded ${\rm CH}_0$ if there exists a number $N$ (possibly depending on $X$ and $K$), such that for any field $L\supseteq K$, any $0$-cycle $z\in {\rm CH}_0(X_L)$ of degree ${\rm deg}\,z\geq N$ is effective (that is, rationally equivalent to an effective $0$-cycle). \end{Defi} We will say that $X$ has unbounded ${\rm CH}_0$ if an integer $N$ as above does not exist.
+We note that smooth projective (geometrically irreducible) curves $X$ have bounded ${\rm CH}_0$, as this follows from the Riemann-Roch theorem.
+As a consequence, a variety $X$ has bounded ${\rm CH}_0$ if ${\rm CH}_0(X)$ is universally representable, in the sense that there exists a geometrically irreducible curve $C\stackrel{j}{\hookrightarrow} X$ such that for any field $L\supseteq K$, the morphism

 is surjective.